Sex and Menopause

 - Get checked for STDs.
 Don't risk giving the infection to someone else.

 - Ask a potential sex partner to be checked for STDs.
 Symptoms of STDs may not be visible or even cause any symptoms for your partner.

 - If you have more than one sex partner, always use a condom.

-- Know the signs and symptoms of STDs.
+- Know the symptoms of STDs.